VirgilSecurity/virgil-ratchet-x/README.md

 <a href="https://developer.virgilsecurity.com/docs"><img width="230px" src="https://cdn.virgilsecurity.com/assets/images/github/logos/virgil-logo-red.png" align="left" hspace="10" vspace="6"></a>
 [Virgil Security](https://virgilsecurity.com) provides a set of services and open source libraries for adding security to any application.
 If you're developing a chat application, you'll understand the need for a  high level of data protection to ensure confidentiality and data integrity.

 You may have heard of our [e3kit](https://github.com/VirgilSecurity/virgil-e3kit-x) which offers a high level of end-to-end encription, but if you need maximum protection with your application, Virgil Security presents the Double Ratchet SDK – an implementation of the [Double Ratchet Algorithm](https://signal.org/docs/specifications/doubleratchet/).
 With the powerful tools in this SDK, you can protect encrypted data, even if user messages or a private key has been stolen.
 The Double Ratchet SDK not only assigns a private encryption key with each chat session, but also allows the developer to limit the lifecycle of these keys.
-In the event an active key is stolen, it will expire according to the predetermined life-cycle you had set in your application.
+In the event an active key is stolen, it will expire according to the predetermined lifecycle you had set in your application.

 Ratchet SDK interacts with the [PFS service](https://developer.virgilsecurity.com/docs/api-reference/pfs-service/v4) to publish and manage one-time keys (OTK), long-term keys (LTK), and interacts with Virgil Cards service to retrieve the user identity cards the OTK and LTK are based on.
 The Ratchet SDK issues chat participants new keys for every chat session.
 As a result new session keys cannot be used to compromise past session keys.